Projects

 Key Takeaways

-• A skid steer with a box blade is the primary grading tool for residential projects, letting you cut high spots and fill low spots efficiently across your entire yard
+• A skid steer with a box blade is the primary grading tool for residential projects

-• Browse grading equipment at BeeHive --- skid steers, box blades, plate compactors, and laser levels available for daily and weekly rental
+• Browse grading equipment at BeeHive — skid steers, box blades, plate compactors, laser levels

 Why Yard Grading Matters

-Water pooling against your foundation is the leading cause of foundation problems in residential construction.
-In Southern Utah, our expansive soils swell when wet and shrink when dry, creating heaving and settlement cycles that crack foundations.
-Proper grading moves water away from the foundation before it can saturate the soil.
+Foundation Protection: Water pooling against your foundation is the leading cause of foundation problems.
+Southern Utah's expansive soils swell when wet and shrink when dry, creating heaving and settlement cycles that crack foundations.

-Without proper grade, water concentrates in uncontrolled paths across your yard, cutting channels and washing away topsoil.
-This gets worse with each rain event.
-Proper grading distributes water flow evenly, reducing erosion.
+Erosion Prevention: Without proper grade, water concentrates in uncontrolled paths, cutting channels and washing away topsoil.

 How to Assess Your Current Grade